 Because TITUS and Junicode were already established when this recommendation was made, some code-point conflicts were inevitable.
-This recommendation gives a single code point for every character in the PUA, but lists duplicate code points in other fonts, notably Junicode, where relevant.
+Fortunately, these code-point conflicts have now been resolved (for an overview of previous conflicts, see v.
+3.0 of this recommenation).

 Characters in the PUA should be decommissioned as soon as they can be encoded with ordinary Unicode characters.
 Since the publication of v.
-1.0 of this recommendation, more than 150 characters have been accepted by Unicode.
-These characters are highlighted in yellow in Part B of this recommendation.
+1.0 of this recommendation, more than 150 characters have been accepted by Unicode, and have subsequently been decommissioned from the Private Use Area.